The-Heeler-House/bot-bilby/README.md

 ```bash
 npm i
 ```
-3. Create a new file in the root of the directory called `.env` (**note the dot at the end of the file**).
+3. Create a new file in the root of the directory called `.env` (**note the dot at the start of the file**).
 This will be where you'll store your secret data.
 4. Inside the `.env` file, fill in the following information (replace the dot between the quotation mark with actual value):
 ```env
 TOKEN="..." # the bot token